Osmose/advanced-open-file/README.md

   <dt><code>application:add-project-folder</code></dt>
   <dd>
-    If a folder path has been selected with the cursor, add it as a project directory.
+    If either a folder path has been selected with the cursor, or the current path is a folder, add that path as a project directory.
   </dd>

   <dt><code>advanced-open-file:autocomplete</code></dt>